rishighan/threetwo/README.md

 2. What folder do my comics go in?

-   Currently, in the `docker-compose` setup, the `comics` folder at the root of this repo is used to store comics.
+   Your comics go in the `comics` directory at the root of this project.

 ## Contribution Guidelines